jonabf1/gostack-desafio-reactnative06/README.md

 Loading indicator when searching user on Github

-#### 2. Duplicate user
+#### 2. Duplicated user

-Treat duplicate users by preventing further data flow
+Treat duplicated users by preventing further data flow

 #### 3. Pull to Refresh